 Religious leaders also play a role in this connection because they feel the need to adapt the religious norms and rituals to the Western culture.
 They also have to deal with the fact that frequently the members of their congregations are of different ethnic origins: they practice the same religion but follow different cultural practices.
 Confronted with such situations, religious leaders are led to make a distinction between the religious and secular by emphasizing the fundamentals of the religion.

 Also, as in the case of people with a Christian background, the religious practices and patterns of religiosity of non-Christian immigrants are progressively becoming more privatized.
 People practice privately, as opposed to going to church.
-The data analysis conducted by my assistant Mai Phan finds that church attendance is lower among Muslims than it is among Christians (if we control for level of education and other demographic characteristics).
+The data analysis conducted by my assistant Mai Phan finds that attendance at religious observances is lower among Muslims than it is among Christians (if we control for level of education and other demographic characteristics).

 Were you surprised?